supsha878/README-generator/sample-README/README.md

 ## Contribute

-How should other people contribute to this project
+How other developers should contribute to the project

 ## Tests

-How should testing be gone about
+How to test and testing examples

 ## Questions

-If you have any additional questions about this product, go to my [GitHub](https://github.com/supsha878) profile or email me at nar.
+If you have any additional questions about this product, go to my [GitHub](https://github.com/supsha878) profile or email me at sharmasup565@gmail.com.